Boy Wonder (film): Plot

 As Sean walks down the street, he sees parents disciplining their children, but they are inflated in his mind to abusive violence.
 During a school party, Sean has a violent flashback of his mother's murder, and recalls hearing the killer call his father by his old boxing nickname.
 Enraged by the memory, he savagely beats a fellow student who has been harassing a female friend.
 Teresa, while investigating Sean, finds a picture at his house of Terry and the murderer Larry together and realizes that they knew each other before the attack.

-Sean believes that Terry staged the attack to obtain his mother's life insurance.
+Sean believes that Terry staged the attack to obtain his mother's life insurance to pay off his debt.
 Sean confronts his father, but Terry adamantly denies he killed his own wife.
-Convinced of his father's guilt, Sean shoots and kills Terry.
+Convinced of his father's guilt after realizing that his father prevented him from identifying the culprit from the beginning, Sean shoots and kills Terry.
 Teresa finds Sean, but he says someone broke into their home and killed his father.
 Teresa sees the murder weapon and disposes of it.

 Sometime later, Sean sends a letter to Larry, who is currently serving his two-year sentence.
 In the letter Sean expresses his forgiveness to Larry but pleads with him to reveal the truth of his mother's murder: was his father involved?
 He offers a simple way to reply and includes a self-addressed, empty envelope, a red stamp, and a black stamp.
 He asks Larry to use the black stamp if his father is guilty or the red stamp if his father is innocent.
 Larry licks the stamp and after handing it to a guard, falls to the floor of his jail cell, unable to breathe.
 Sean has laced the stamp glue with Tricelaron and Larry dies.
-When Sean receives the letter, he stares at the red stamp it bears, indicating that his father was in fact innocent of the murder and Sean had killed him for nothing despite the fact that he was abusive.
+When Sean receives the letter, he stares at the red stamp it bears, knowing fully well that Larry would never give him the truth.